Alcantarilla: Health

 Alcantarilla has two health centres, the Centro de Salud Campoamor and the Centro de Salud San Pedro.
 The town also has a private Hospital, the Clínica San José.
-The town has not a hospital of its own due to the proximity of the Hospital Virgen de la Arrixaca, (the largest of the Autonomous Community of the Region of Murcia), less than ten kilometres away, in El Palmar, one of the districts of the municipality of Murcia.
+The town does not have a hospital of its own due to the proximity of the Hospital Virgen de la Arrixaca, (the largest of the Autonomous Community of the Region of Murcia), less than ten kilometres away, in El Palmar, one of the districts of the municipality of Murcia.

 Sports

 Sporting facilities in Alcantarilla are numerous.
 These include an outdoor-swimming pool open during the summer and a heated indoor-swimming pool, open in autumn, winter and spring.
-Next to the indoor-swimming pool lies a large brand-new sports complex (2.053 m²), inaugurated in 2006.
+Next to the indoor-swimming pool lies a large brand-new sports complex (2.053 m2), inaugurated in 2006.
 This complex (Pabellón Polideportivo de Entrevias) is next to the primary public school Jara Carrillo.

 The town is host to several sporting associationations like the cycling association Peña Ciclista Guerrita or the football club Nueva Vanguardia -Alcantarilla C. F. A full listing of all the sporting associations and clubs in Alcantarilla can be found in the municipality's website.